panosstav/AutoregressiveModels/README.md

 •Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error).
 2. After training the ARIMA model, it will be ready for making predictions.

-### SARIMA Forecasting
+### SARIMAX Forecasting

-Train a SARIMA Model
+Train a SARIMAX Model
-1. Open and run the provided Jupyter Notebook or Python script for SARIMA time series forecasting.
+1. Open and run the provided Jupyter Notebook or Python script for SARIMAX time series forecasting.
 The code will guide you through the following steps:

-•Data preprocessing
+•Data preprocessing, including handling exogenous variables

-•SARIMA model selection (p, d, q, P, D, Q, s parameters)
+•SARIMAX model selection (p, d, q, P, D, Q, s parameters)

 •Model training

 •Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error)

-•After training the SARIMA model, it will be ready for making predictions.
+2. After training the SARIMAX model, it will be ready for making predictions.

 ## Prerequisites
 - **Python 3.6+**: You need Python installed on your system to run the code.